MrAnxiety-Code/Dynamic-Bsky-Banner/README.md

 I legitimately do not remember how I did this before.
 Ages and ages ago, during the pandemic, I made one that parsed an RSS feed for a podcast.
 It would select an episode at random from the feed, and then play it on a webpage showing the episode title and description.
 Part of it is not remembering what I did before, another part is trying to do that in JS which I did not do before (maybe? if I did, I didn't know what I was writing and did a whole lot of copy and paste code from stack overflow).
 I did some googling and found two sites talking about it:
 - [The first one](https://css-tricks.com/how-to-fetch-and-parse-rss-feeds-in-javascript/) looked good but I didn't understand some of the code.
 No biggie, that's part of why I'm doing this.
 But the code was not returning data.
 - [And this one](https://dev.to/geekgalgroks/building-an-rss-reader-in-javascript-1ep0) was promising.
-I really like how they documented the road blocks they ran into.
-But their solution was to ultimately use the code that i didn't really understand in the first one.
+I really like how they documented the roadblocks they ran into.
+But their solution was to ultimately use the code that I didn't really understand in the first one.
 No joke, the answer was a link to the website I'd already found, great minds huh?

 I still think there's some potential here but I need to narrow down what the issue is.

 #### Blockers
 1. Google Chrome was blocking the ```fetch()``` method from getting the RSS feed at all.
 So I've been testing in Edge.
+Maybe I need to test in another browser?
 2. BlueSky's [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) was blocking the request.
 3. Changing ```fetch()``` to include ```{mode: no-cors}``` still doesn't return any data: ```fetch(feed, {mode: no-cors});```
    - instead I get a new error logged to the console: